Th3Pingu/Snake-Vs-Blocks/README.md

 A simple Snake vs Blocks game.

 Features:
-  -support for multiple profiles
+<br />  -support for multiple profiles
-  -multiple purchaseable skins for the snake using coins -control snake using companion android app
+<br />  -multiple purchaseable skins for the snake using coins
+<br />  -control snake using companion android app
-  -global and personal leaderboard
+<br />  -global and personal leaderboard